Edoardo Pierozzi

-Edoardo Pierozzi (born 12 September 2001) is an Italian professional footballer who plays for club Benevento.
+Edoardo Pierozzi (born 12 September 2001) is an Italian professional footballer who plays as a right-back for club Benevento.

 Club career

 He was raised in the youth system of Fiorentina.

 On 31 August 2020, he joined Serie C club Pistoiese on loan for the 2020–21 season.

 He made his professional Serie C debut for Pistoiese on 27 September 2020 in a game against Alessandria.
 He established himself as a regular starter with Pistoiese.
 He scored his first professional goal on 8 November 2020 in a 1–0 defeat of Pontedera.

 On 19 July 2021, he moved to Alessandria.

 On 29 July 2022, Pierozzi was loaned by Fiorentina to Palermo, with an option to buy.
 After making only two appearances with the Rosanero in the first half of the season, Pierozzi's loan was cut short, with the player moving to fellow Serie B club Como on 12 January 2023.
 He only made three appearances for Como before his season was cut short in April due to an injury.

 On 27 July 2023, Pierozzi moved on a new loan to Cesena.

 On 22 July 2024, he moved to Taranto on loan.
 On 8 August 2024, before the season started, he was recalled from Taranto and sent on loan to Pescara instead.

 On 3 July 2025, Pierozzi joined Benevento on a three-year contract.